 - Providing adequate training and instruction to enable employees to perform their work safely and effectively. - Investigating all actual and potentially injurious occurrences in order to eliminate the cause and reduce the level of risk. - Compliance with AS/NZS 4801 Occupational Health and Safety Management Systems audit tool. - Compliance with Occupational Safety and Health (OSH) Act 1984, 2005 amendments, and Regulations 1996, relevant OSH Australian Standards, Codes of Practice and Guidance Notes.

-Local Government Insurance Services Occupational Safety and
+GUIDELINES Local Government Insurance Services Occupational Safety and reviewed Sept 2005.
+Previous Policy 1.2.4

 Health Management Systems Manual